RobertTalbert/roberttalbert.github.io/_posts/2018-03-26-four-lessons-learned-speaking.md

 To live with the Law of Technology, I follow these three **Rules of Technology**:

 - **First Rule of Technology**: Always have multiple contingency plans for tech failure.
-- **Second Rule of Technology**: Always try as much as possible to force the technology to fail _before_ the talk rather than _during_ the talk.
+- **Second Rule of Technology**: Always try as much as possible to force the technology to fail _before_ the talk.
-- **Third Rule of Technology**: When handed a piece of technology to use in a talk, immediately ask the person giving it to you: _Has this been tested to make sure it works with the equipment that I will be using?_
+- **Third Rule of Technology**: When given a piece of technology to use in a talk, ask: _Has this been tested to make sure it works with the equipment that I will be using?_

 For example, the First Rule would say that if you are using Google Slides, then
 - Make the slides available offline on every device you have